 Harry did as he was told and set the locket down on the table in front of him.
 He watched as the adults surrounded the table and started to examine it carefully.
 Interested, the kids behind them peeked over their shoulders to look down at it.
 Harry sat still on the arm of the chair, his mouth parted as he thought over it.
 He had never in his life seen that locket, yet he was the only one it would react too.
 None of it made any sense to him.

 "Someone contact Albus, I want him to take a look at this."
 Remus said.

 Harry watched Mr. Weasley walk away from the table and go over to the fireplace behind Harry's couch, grabbing Floo Powder off the mantle.
 Lighting the fire, he threw the powder onto the flames, and walked in as he shouted his destination.
 With a whirl of green Mr. Weasley vanished.
 Harry turned his head again and looked at the group in front of him, staring thoughtfully down at the locket.

 "I think I've read about this before, Padfoot."
-Remus said, using his wand to bring the locket closer to himself.
+Remus murmured, using his wand to bring the locket closer to himself.

 "I don't know but I think it has something to do with Slytherin, it would make sense seeing as there's a large, green S on it."
 Remus replied, his hand on his chin.

 "Maybe that's why it reacted to Harry?
 Maybe it recognizes him as a Parsalmouth?"
 Hermione added, in a small voice.

 "That would make sense, it could be a Slytherin heirloom."
 Ginny agreed.

 "But what the bloody hell is it doing in my mothers house?"
 Sirius questioned.